 So what can you expect from a glass of Divico?
 Prepare your senses for an explosion of dark fruit aromas – black cherry, blackberry, and blueberry – with hints of vanilla, chocolate, and spice.
 And when you take a sip, get ready for a full-bodied, rich wine with flavours of dark fruit, chocolate, and spice, and well-integrated tannins.

-The grape grape will start the Cabernet party in British red wine.
+This grape will start the Cabernet party in British red wine.

-British cabernet?
-Yes really – British cabernet.
+British Cabernet?
+Yes really – British Cabernet.
 Those intense summer heatwaves will create a new standard in the ripeness we can achieve in the UK, all to the benefit of Cabernet Cortis.
 We are destined to produce a big cab as good as anything from some far away land.
 A crazy dream but arguably a climatic certainty.

 Let’s discuss the most famous Cabernet, Cabernet Sauvignon – a truly legendary grape vine that has been planted far and wide across the Earth, making plenty of our favourite big reds for decades.
 All this cab sav has come at a cost though as it requires consistent spraying when grown commercially.
 Plenty of vine breeding has looked at how to improve the immunity of Cabernet Sauvignon so that we can enjoy Cabernet with minimal intervention.